VPAC/rsa/doc/VAGRANT_INSTALL.md

 		vagrant up

-After running the above command, you'll will have a fully running Centos VM with `rsa` installed.
+After running the above command, you'll will have a fully running Centos VM with RSA installed.

 **Note:** User could easily configure vagrant to load up other type of VM such as Ubuntu with minimum changes to the scripts in rsabuild project.